 - 1/2 teaspoon freshly ground nutmeg

-Place the rutabagas in a large pot and cover them with cold water.
+- Place the rutabagas in a large pot and cover them with cold water.
 Add some salt and bring to a boil.
-Cook for about 25 minutes, or until soft and tender when pierced with a sharp knife.
-Drain thoroughly and return to the pot.
+Cook for about 25 minutes, or until the rutabagas are very tender when pierced with a knife.
+Drain thoroughly and transfer to a large mixing bowl.